Recycling and research, circular economy business park

 Climate-neutral construction and energy-autonomous usage concept

 In the construction of the recycling plant, we pay attention to climate-friendly construction methods and use mainly wood and recycled concrete as building materials.
 The usage concept is environmentally friendly and cutting-edge as well: Following completion, the site will be energy self-sufficient and climate neutral.
-Electricity is generated by photovoltaics and a heat pump in combination with ground-level geothermal energy, with electricity storage units to help absorb any peak loads.
+The electricity requirement is largely covered by the home's own photovoltaic system; electricity storage units help to cover any peak loads.
+A heat pump provides environmentally friendly heating energy.
 A rainwater collection system allows the construction waste processing and the sanitary facilities to be operated with rainwater.
-Green roofs with retention chambers for water storage and moss walls to reduce particulate matter also serve as biohabitats.
+Green roofs with retention chambers for water storage serve as biohabitats.
 Landscaping is also planned along the embankments as further ecologically valuable space.

 Technology and research